What is Benadryl Natural Relief nasal spray?

 Benadryl Natural Relief nasal spray is a natural remedy for allergy symptoms affecting your nose.
 This includes sneezing, itching, and a runny or blocked nose.
 If you’re suffering from hay fever or other allergies and are looking for a natural remedy, or need a hayfever nasal spray that won’t interfere with your allergy tablets, Benadryl Natural Relief could be the ideal choice for you.

 Benadryl Natural Relief nasal spray contains a natural ingredient called Ectoin, which comes from microorganisms that survive in extreme environments.
-These microorganisms can be found in geysers and salt lakes and their natural ability to survive these conditions means that they’re thought to be able to support your body’s natural protection against irritants.
 By supporting your irritant barrier, Natural Relief helps to keep allergens from becoming trapped in your nose by mucus, cleansing the inside of your nasal passages instantly and helping to remove allergens that can keep irritating your system.

 Apply 1 - 2 sprays of Benadryl Natural Relief into each nostril several times a day.
 Use the spray as often as you need to, or as recommended by your doctor.